acjf3/l3mips/readme.md

 * **mips-base.spec**
 Declares the state variables of the processor as well as a few utility functions
+* **mips-decode.spec**
+Defines the MIPS instruction decoder
 * **mips-encode.spec**
 Defines some pretty printing and encoding functions for the MIPS instructions
+* **mips-exception.spec**
+Defines the MIPS exception codes, a function to trigger an exception, and the ERET instruction
 * **mips-init.spec**
 Defines the initial state of the processor
+* **mips-instructions.spec**
+Defines the semantic functions representing the MIPS instructions that are called in the decoder
 * **mips-memaccess.spec**
 Defines the data load, data store, and instructions fetch operations
 * **mips-sml.spec**
 /!\\ need more refactoring /!\\
-* **mips-tlb-translate.spec**
+* **mips-next.spec**
-Defines the TLB address translation function
+Defines the next state function for the MIPS model
+* **mips-pic.spec**
+Models the MIPS programmable interrupt controller
 * **mips-types.spec**
 Defines types used throughout the model
-* **mips-decode.spec**
-Defines the decoder and the next state function for the MIPS model
-* **mips-exception.spec**
-Defines the MIPS exception codes, a function to trigger an exception, and the ERET instruction
-* **mips-instructions.spec**
-Defines the semantic functions representing the MIPS instructions that are called in the decoder
-* **mips-pic.spec**
-Models the MIPS programmable interrupt controller
-* **mips-tlb.spec**
-Declares some TLB state variables, and defines TLB internal functions and TLB instructions
-* **mips-tlb-types.spec**
-Defines TLB entry types
 * **mips-uart.spec**
 Models a UART controller
 * tlb directory
     * **base.spec**
+      Declares some TLB state variables and internal functions
     * **instructions.spec**
+      Defines TLB instructions
     * **translate.spec**
+      Defines the TLB address translation function
     * **types.spec**
+      Defines TLB entry types